Problem Framework Deliver Sectors Resources About Start a Conversation

 25 years of decisions.
 One framework to explain them.

-Raza Rahman is an Imam, civic leader, and the Founder of CultivIQ.
-As Faith & Spirituality Manager at a Russell Group university and Chaplain to the High Sheriff of Tyne and Wear, he has spent 25 years sitting inside the moments when culture, faith, and institutional decision-making collide.
+Raza Rahman is an Imam, civic leader, and Founder of CultivIQ.
+As Faith and Spirituality Manager at Newcastle University and Chaplain to the High Sheriff of Tyne and Wear, he has spent 25 years inside the moments when culture, faith, and institutional decision making collide.

 Community Access

-25 years of trusted relationships with mosques, Imams, and faith leaders that no procurement framework can replicate.
+25 years of trusted relationships with mosques, Imams, and faith leaders.

 Institutional Credibility

-Active operational roles across civic, academic, and community governance — not honorary titles.
+Active operational roles across civic, academic, and community governance.

 Safeguarding Expertise

-Direct clinical-adjacent experience in NHS mental health and crisis intervention settings.
+Direct clinical adjacent experience in NHS mental health settings.

 Faith Leadership

-An Imam with active congregational and civic responsibilities — theological authority no non-faith practitioner can replicate.
+An Imam with active congregational and civic responsibilities.

 Get in Touch

 We work with a small number of organisations at any time.
-If you are facing a culturally complex challenge, start a conversation.
+If you are facing a culturally complex challenge, or want to build governance infrastructure before one emerges, start a conversation.

 Documents follow conversations.
-If you need something before we speak, we will tell you.
+If you need something specific before we speak, we will tell you.